pwndbg/debuginfod-zig/README.md

 # debuginfod-zig

-`debuginfod-zig` is a lightweight, portable alternative to GNU's `debuginfod`.
-It is compatible with GNU debuginfod version 0.194.
+`debuginfod-zig` is a lightweight, portable alternative to GNU's `debuginfod`, compatible with GNU debuginfod version 0.194.

 ## Why?